arc53/tg-bot-docsgpt-extenstion/README.md

 ## Features
 - Responds to user queries with intelligent answers using DocsGPT.
 - Maintains conversation history for context-aware responses.
+- Supports multiple storage backends for conversation history (in-memory or MongoDB).
 - Easily deployable using Docker.

 ## Prerequisites